Sprinkels95/mvp-portfolio/README.md

 This repo highlights small-but-functional tools I've built to solve real developer and security problems.
 Each project is scoped as an MVP — focused, quick to build, and designed to test ideas.

 ### ✨ My Philosophy
-I believe the best tools are the ones that teach.
 My work focuses on both building practical software solutions and creating educational experiences that empower developers.
 Whether I'm coding a security scanner or designing a workshop, my goal is to make complex topics accessible and actionable.

 ---